Structure Functions of Rotation Measures Revealing the Origin of Fast Radio Bursts: Datasets and Structure Function

 where the variance of fluctuations is defined as

 for RM density and for DM density. $l_A$ is the correlation scale of density fluctuations which distinguishes the energy dissipation scale and energy injection scale.
 Scales above the inner scale $l_A$ of shallow spectrum and scales below the outer scale $l_A$ of the steep spectrum are considered as the inertial range where equation (\ref{equ:1}) is applicable. $m_A$ is the index of power-law functions.
-The index of SF can be used to determine the spectral index $\alpha$ which depends on the turbulent spectrum is whether shallow or steep \citep{LP2016},
+The index of SF can be used to determine the spectral index $\alpha$ which depends on the turbulent spectrum is whether shallow or steep \citep{Lazarian2016},

 where $N$ is the dimensionality of turbulence in space.
 The theory of Kolmogorov turbulence was widely used in the research on IGM and ISM.
 The Kolmogorov turbulence theory assumes the energy of large eddies was cascaded to the small eddies by kinetic-energy-conserving interactions where it was dissipated \citep{Elmegreen2004}.
-The Kolmogorov turbulence can be considered to be locally homogeneous and isotropic.
+The Kolmogorov turbulence can be considered to be locally homogeneous and isotropic in hydrodynamic case.
+MHD turbulence exhibits more complexity compared to hydrodynamic case.
+In magnetohydrodynamics, the magnetic field establishes a preferred direction \citep{Montgomery1981,Cho2002, Higdon1984} leading to anisotropic statistical properties in the turbulence when it is affected by magnetization \citep{Lazarian2016, Lazarian1999}.
 This kind of turbulence was found in different astrophysical environments.
 The statistical analysis reveals the presence of Kolmogorov spectra in Saturn's magnetosphere \citep{Xu2023}, Jupiter's magneto sheath \citep{Bandyopadhyay2021}, solar wind plasma \citep{Shaikh2010}, star winds interacting with ISM \citep{Garcia2020} and specific scale of ISM \citep{Minter1996,Xu2020}.

 The measurements of RM and DM provides us with unique information on the magnetized turbulence in the local environment.
 DM is defined as